-Gloyd Seeps–South Professional Review and Guide
+Gloyd Seeps–South Professional Guide

 "Come spring, this area explodes in color.
 Wildlife dots the landscape, but the bright and gaudy plumage of migrating birds (waterfowl and land dwellers) colors the sky, the bushes, and the water.
 Yellow-headed blackbirds, numerous warbler species, flycatchers, and, of course, meadowlarks galore flock here every spring to feast on the emerging bugs.